Hong Kong street food: Social factor

 The presence of hawkers contributed to the surge of Mainlanders, who suffered from the end of Civil war, mainly after the 1950.
 Those people were trying to live a better life in Hong Kong, as an escape of Chinese Authority.
 However, most of the people were not educated, therefore, barely did they earn a living.
 At that time, people lived in extremely crammed environment, many of them chose to start their 'business' in the street, including food selling, singing and story telling.

 Between the 1960s and 1970s, it was the heyday of hawkers.
-There were more than 300 thousand people in the industry, accounting for 20% of the labor force.
+There were more than 300 thousand people in the industry, accounting for 20% of the labour force.

 Thanks to the time that there were neither shopping malls nor markets, it provided many opportunities for hawkers to extend their business.

 The hawkers were then no longer limited to earning a living, but started to pursue better quality of life.

 Often crowds surrounding hawkers' carts are seen as causing inconvenience to other pedestrians.
 In some cases, the elderly might slip as they walked over the puddles, while children might get hurt by the boiled oil from the stalls.
 The safety concern and disturbance to the public aroused their discontent towards street hawkers.